Unaudited Half-Yearly Financial Report

 Innovation Consulting Group Limited (“GovGrant”)

-In March 2023, the Company announced the impressive exit of GovGrant to Source Advisors, a US corporate buyer backed by BV Investment Partners.
+In March 2023, the Company announced the exit of GovGrant to Source Advisors, a US corporate buyer backed by BV Investment Partners.
 GovGrant is one of the UK's leading providers of R&D tax relief, patent box relief and other innovation services.
 The transaction generated proceeds of £6.8 million at completion.
-When added to £0.5 million of cash returned to date, this implies a total cash-on-cash return of 4.4 times the capital of £1.65 million invested in October 2015, equivalent to an IRR of 24%.
+When added to £0.7 million of cash returned to date, this implies a total cash-on-cash return of 4.5 times the capital of £1.65 million invested in October 2015, equivalent to an IRR of 25%.

 Since the original investment in 2015, the Manager had helped GovGrant through a period of material growth during which it supported the R&D activities of a growing number of customers.
 GovGrant's high levels of service and innovative products, such as the growing patent box offering, have contributed to driving innovation in the UK economy.
 The Manager had taken a proactive approach to supporting the exceptional senior management team, all of whom were introduced to the business during the investment period.